 Being a landlord can be a great way to create passive wealth and financial freedom.
-But like all businesses and investments, it is not for everyone.
-There are many pitfalls and reasons you don’t want to own and manage real estate.
+But like all businesses and investments, it’s not for everyone.
+Over the years, many people have dipped their toes into renting property, only to regret it later.

 There’s a good chance you will be lied to at some point.
 At times, you will even feel like a babysitter.
 Dealing with people is probably the biggest reason people decide to leave their rental property behind.

-Then, on the other hand you may discover a nightmare of damage when a tenant moves out.
+Then, on the other hand, you may discover a nightmare-worth of damage when a tenant moves out.
 Not only do you have to do the cleanup, but you will also have to try to recoup some of those losses from the tenant.
 And that’s just part and parcel of landlording.

 The more properties you have the bigger your insurance issues will be.
 You will find that you will be constantly shopping, amending, and canceling policies as you manage your insurance coverage.

 You will need to be diligent with your inspections.
 Water can be a silent killer to property and many tenants won’t recognize the signs or even tell you if there is a problem.
 Being a landlord means you have to do your best to forestall problems.

 You are probably a really nice person.
-The last thing you want is to be the grumpy mean landlord demanding rents or repairs.
+The last thing you want is to be the grumpy, mean landlord demanding rents or repairs.
 Unfortunately, you will have to be firm from time to time and address issues with tenants that can be uncomfortable.

 No matter how much financial analysis you do on a property, there are some properties that seem to drain money.
 The best antidote to this is to keep plenty of cash in reserve for these money-hungry properties.
 They will happen, and it could be a good reason to sell your property before a major financial situation arises.

 If you identify with these problems and you’ve found yourself saying "I hate being a landlord,” SleeveUp Homes can help.
-We can purchase the properties from you with a better offer than you will get from other Southern Californian investors.
+We can purchase the properties from you with a better offer than you will get from other Southern Californian buyers.
 Don’t worry about the condition either, we can fix it.

 SleeveUp Homes has been in the rental property business for years, and we purchase properties from distressed homeowners and landlords.
 If you don’t want to go through the process of selling your home and you want to avoid the real estate wholesalers, SleeveUp Homes can help.

 We buy and rehab homes directly from homeowners, and we perform any repairs required to get a home into sale condition.
 We cut out the realtors and wholesalers to pay top dollar for your house regardless of condition.
 If you’re ready to sell your home for a fair price without the hassle, contact us today to get an offer.